-Can you believe these Cream Cheese Chicken Taquitos are only the second taquito recipe ever on Isabel Eats?!
+Can you believe these chicken taquitos are only the second taquito recipe ever on Isabel Eats?!

 - how is that even possible?